 - Seattle Art Museum, Seattle - One block from the famous Pike Place Market, this museum houses a global collection of arts old and new.

 - Zion National Park, Utah - This park features an expansive canyon and opportunities for hiking, biking and rock climbing among massive sandstone cliffs of cream, pink, and red.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - Dixie National Forest, Cedar City - A stunning landscape that includes Boulder Mountain, Red Canyon and Panguitch Lake, visiting this national forest will be a highlight of your trip with its stunningly colorful scenery.